 1. Avoid using chemical-based hair products.
 Even if you want to use them, apply them sparingly.

 3. Have a hair wash after your workout.
 This prevents the accumulation of sweat.

-4. Use a cap or scarf to guard your scalp from environmental aggressors.
+4. Use a cap or scarf to guard your scalp against environmental aggressors.
 You can also wear a swimming cap before hopping into the pool.

-Vedix Tip: Ayurveda recommends conditioning your hair with hot oil massage before shampooing.
+Ayurveda recommends conditioning your scalp and hair with a hot oil massage an hour before shampooing.
 Besides imparting deep nourishment and conditioning to your hair, this practice prevents oil and conditioner buildup over your scalp.